We can help you find your next job

 Job Search One-on-One

 Get free one-on-one help with your job search from a WorkSource specialist.
 Help topics may include: resume, cover letter, online job search, applying for jobs, and interviewing techniques.
-Find us at the Central Library's Job Resource Center, located on Level 7.
+Calendar for appointment sign-ups coming soon.

 Apprenticeship & Nontraditional Employment for Women - Helps women learn more about construction trades and industrial careers in King County though free job counseling, financial support and workshops.